Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

 ## Conclusion
    Sklearn is a very interesting and powerful machine learning library.
-Given the fact that it covers most machine learning methods, sklearn can be a bit daunting to get through at first.
+Given the fact that it covers most machine learning methods, sklearn can be a bit daunting to get through.
-   In this article, I have attempted to break down the majorly objects available in the library into simple understandable chunks that can be tackled at once.
-While, I did not cover every chunk in complete details, the resources section below provides a link to a number of articles/resources where more information can be gotten about them.
+   In this article, I have attempted to break down the major objects available in the library into simple understandable chunks that can be tackled at once.
+While, I did not cover every chunk in complete detail, the resources section below provides a link to a number of articles/resources where more information can be gotten about them.

    If you do happen to have any question or comment, do feel free to leave one below or sync up with me on twitter at https://twitter.com/__olamilekan\__\.